meihuno/evalOfPASAbyChatGPT/README.md

 ## Existing Predicate arguments structure analysis results

 The exisitng predicate argument structure analysis results which I conducted by using gpt-3.5-turbo-0301 is contained in ./ok_result_dev and ./ok_result_test.
+Also see AnaphoraResolutionbyUsingGPT3.ipynb.

 These jsons has the following contents.
 The ChatGPT's response is contained in results dictionary's value indicated by the dictionary key such as ["f{id of document}"]["responce"]["content"]["choices"][0]["message"]["content"].
 The ChatGPT's response is　written in table format.

 ```json
 {